aguslr/docker-dropbear-backup/README.md

 Installation
 ------------

-To use *docker-backup-ssh*, follow these steps:
+To use *docker-dropbear-backup*, follow these steps:

 1. Clone and start the container: